amelchio/logbook_cache/README.md

 Custom component to speed up Home Assistant logbook viewing.

-It works by keeping filtered results preloaded and updated in memory.
+This works by keeping filtered results preloaded and updated in memory.
+The effect is most significant with slow hardware such as Raspberry Pi.

-This only affects the logbook, not any history view.
+Caveats:
+- the cache takes some time (maybe several minutes) to warm up after each restart
+- watch the memory usage if you have a huge log

 ## Installation